sonnyit/java/_posts/2016-06-14-ji-exceptions.md

 ### 17. Cases when the finally block isn't executed [&#10548;](#exceptions)

-* System.exit() in try or catch block.
+* The death of a Thread
-* Error in one of the blocks (e.g. OutOfMemoryError)
+* Using of the System.exit() method.
-* Thread is terminated, while the whole application still continues.
+* Due to an exception arising in the finally block.

 ### 18. What is exception handling mechanism [&#10548;](#exceptions)

-Blah-blah-blah.
+Exception Handling is the mechanism to handle runtime malfunctions.
+We need to handle such exceptions to prevent abrupt termination of program.

 ### 19. Bundled exceptions [&#10548;](#exceptions)